kflorios/clad-estimator-mip-bnb/README.md

  Suggested reference: http://ssrn.com/abstract=2372588

  This code requires only a MATLAB working installation and the free OPTI optimization toolbox available in http://www.i2c2.aut.ac.nz/Wiki/OPTI/index.php

+The main routine is Script_run_monte_greedy_k5_scenario1_CLP.m and the remaining .m files contain all needed functions.